Swiss nuclear power station restarted

-The Leibstadt nuclear power station in northern Switzerland is being put back into operation after it was shut down on Saturday due to a technical fault.
+The Leibstadt nuclear power station in northern Switzerland has been put back into operation after it was shut down on Saturday due to a technical fault.

-A statementexternal link by the plant’s management on Tuesday said that the restart process kicked off on Monday evening.
+A statementexternal link by the plant’s management on Tuesday said that the restart process was put into action on Monday evening, after approval from the Swiss Federal Nuclear Safety Inspectorate (ENSI).
+The site has been producing electricity since 7.50am this morning.

 The shutdown at Leibstadt – built in 1984 and one of four nuclear power stations in Switzerland – happened on Saturday at 7.48am.
 Prior to this, there had been “a technical fault in the non-nuclear part of the power plant”, the operator said in a statement.